Trump’s 2025 national security strategy revives Monroe Doctrine and pivots U.S. power to the Americas

 Force in Play

-The strategy also marks a sharp rhetorical and strategic break with decades of U.S. bipartisan foreign policy toward Europe, warning that European societies face civilizational erasure from migration, low birthrates, and speech restrictions, and suggesting that some NATO members may be unreliable U.S. allies within two decades.
-It explicitly signals U.S. support for nationalist and far‑right movements in Europe, calls for Europe to shoulder more of its own defense, and emphasizes de‑escalation with Russia and a more transactional stance toward China and Gulf monarchies.
-The NSS has triggered fierce backlash from European officials—with EU Council President António Costa condemning U.S. interference in Europe's political life—as well as from human‑rights advocates, many U.S. analysts, and members of Congress who have called the Venezuela operation illegal and demanded the release of classified boat‑strike videos amid war‑crimes allegations.
+The NSS breaks sharply from decades of U.S. bipartisan policy toward Europe, warning that European societies face civilizational erasure from migration, low birthrates, and speech restrictions, and suggesting some NATO members may be unreliable allies within two decades.
+It explicitly backs nationalist and far-right movements in Europe, calls for Europe to shoulder more of its own defense, stresses de-escalation with Russia, and takes a more transactional stance toward China and Gulf monarchies.
+EU Council President António Costa condemned U.S. interference in Europe's political life; human-rights advocates, U.S. analysts, and members of Congress called the Venezuela operation illegal and demanded the release of classified boat-strike videos amid war-crimes allegations.

 Length of the Trump administration's strategy document outlining flexible realism, the Trump Corollary to the Monroe Doctrine, and a reordered global priority list.